AER-RC/CLBLM/README.md

 8. **Solar Radiance**

-Solar radiance calculations can be performed by utilizing a particular solar source function file `SOLAR.RAD`.
-A `SOLAR.RAD` file can be generated with program `build_solar`.
-The Kurucz solar source function has been used in AER’s research in shortwave radiation and is based on theoretical radiative transfer calculations for the solar atmosphere.
-The solar source function is available is at a high spectral resolution (i.e. for monochromatic calculations) and 1 cm<sup>-1</sup> resolution.
+Solar radiance calculations can be performed by utilizing a particular solar source function file `SOLAR.RAD.nc`.
+A `SOLAR.RAD.nc` file can be generated with the program `build_solar`.
+The AER solar source function is based on information from the NRLSSI2 model, allowing the user to account for solar variability.
+The solar source function is available is at a high spectral resolution (i.e. for monochromatic calculations) and 1 cm<sup>-1</sup>? resolution.
 See the CLBLM example package and instructions for more details.

 9. **Line coupling/mixing**